apache/flink/README.md

 ## Fork and Contribute

 This is an active open-source project.
 We are always open to people who want to use the system or contribute to it.
-Contact us if you are looking for implementation tasks that fit your skills.
+Contact us if you are looking for implementation tasks that match your skills.
 This article describes [how to contribute to Apache Flink](https://flink.apache.org/contributing/how-to-contribute.html).

 ## About

-Apache Flink is an open source project of The Apache Software Foundation (ASF).
+Apache Flink is an open source project of the Apache Software Foundation (ASF).
 The Apache Flink project originated from the [Stratosphere](http://stratosphere.eu) research project.